-The custom 23-question survey was designed collaboratively by WP Engine and The Center for Generational Kinetics.
-The study was administered to 1,014 respondents in Australia, ages 14-59, and it was weighted for age, gender, and region.
+WP Engine and The Center for Generational Kinetics jointly led this research study.
+The survey was administered to 1,005 European Union respondents ages 14-59, weighted to current EU Census data for age, gender, and region.

 Gen Z is defined as those born from 1996 and after, Millennials are defined as those born between 1977 and 1995, Gen X is defined as those born between 1965 and 1976, and Baby Boomers are defined as those born between 1946 and 1964.
 The sample was weighted to the current census data for age, gender, and region.